What is it about at sixth form level?

 How is the course assessed?

 The A level is assessed by three examinations.
 Paper 1 deals with the English legal system and criminal law.
 Paper 2 covers law-making and the law of tort.
-Paper 3 examines the nature of law and either the law of contract or human rights law, depending on option chosen for study.
+Paper 3 and 4 examine the nature of law and either the law of contract or human rights law, depending on option chosen for study.
 Each paper contains essay or problem questions of varying lengths, lasts 2 hours and is worth 33% of the A level.

 OCR Law for AS (3rd Edition)